 We’ve all seen them – websites with great graphics, audio, and visual effects that grab our attention.
 All too often, when we click through we find out that that’s all there is – lots of effects with no quality content at all.

 Great design without quality copywriting is a waste of your design investment.
-If you’re serious about online success, don’t put amateur homemade copywriting on your website – professional copywriting will give you a much better chance to you maximise your website’s effectiveness.
+If you’re serious about online success, don’t put amateur homemade copywriting on your website – professional copywriting will give you a much better chance to maximize your website’s effectiveness.

 Why quality copywriting is so important

-While there are some internet users who browse for entertainment – most people browse the internet looking for something more specific.
+While some internet users browse for entertainment – most people browse the internet looking for something more specific.
 They’re searching for answers to their questions and solutions to their problems, so a website’s written content needs to cater to that.

 Good website copy creates a conversation with your prospect about what their life will be like when you’ve met their needs.
-It’s critical that you understand what those needs are before you start writing the copy for your site so that your conversation will be all about them, not you.
+You must understand what those needs are before you start writing the copy for your site so that your conversation will be all about them, not you.

 The 5 Second Rule

-People who go online are in need of answers – they want to know if you have a solution to their problems and they want answers FAST!!
+People who go online need answers – they want to know if you have a solution to their problems and they want answers FAST!!